jinwanchen/p4-prosper-loan-data-visualization/README.md

 * `data_dictionary.xlsx`
   - The Excel file lists the names of all variables in the loan data and provides the definition for each variable.
   - The file was manually downloaded from the [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1gDyi_L4UvIrLTEC6Wri5nbaMmkGmLQBk-Yx3z0XDEtI/edit#gid=0).
+* `prosperLoanData_clean.csv`: contains the clean version of the raw Prosper loan data.

 ## Part 0: Data Wrangling
 * The structure of the raw dataset was described after a preliminary review of this data.